-Claire previously served as a summer associate at the firm where she worked with multiple practice groups including corporate, real estate, and litigation.
-She has experience in drafting legal documents, conducting legal research, and preparing memoranda for an anticipated appellate litigation.
+Claire was a summer associate with the firm in 2018.
 Prior to joining the firm, Claire served as a judicial extern to the Honorable Rebecca B. Connelly in the United States Bankruptcy Court for the Western District of Virginia.

 - National Association of Women Lawyers, Outstanding Woman Law Student Award